 Mohamed Helal is an Associate Professor of Law at Moritz and an affiliated faculty member of the Mershon Center for International Security Studies at The Ohio State University.
 Professor Helal is also a Member of the Permanent Court of Arbitration (PCA), and is currently serving a five-year term as a member of the African Union Commission of International Law, where he is the African Union Special Rapporteur on International Law and Cyberspace.

-Dr. Helal teaches courses and seminars on Public International Law, the Law of Contracts, the law governing the resort to armed force by states (jus ad bellum), the law of armed conflict (jus in bello), and the theory and history of international law.
+Professor Helal teaches courses on Public International Law, the Law of Contracts, the law governing the resort to armed force by states (jus ad bellum), the law of armed conflict (jus in bello) and the theory and history of international law.

 Professor Helal’s scholarship focuses on several areas, including the rules regulating the use of armed force by states (jus ad bellum), international organizations and U.N. law, the law of the sea, and the legal aspects of international security affairs.
 His work has appeared in many leading journals including the European Journal of International Law, Global Constitutionalism, the American Journal of International Law – Unbound, the Harvard National Security Journal and the N.Y.U.
 Journal of International Law & Politics.
 Professor Helal has also contributed chapters to numerous edited volumes.

 Prior to joining Moritz, Professor Helal served as a Lecturer-on-Law at Harvard Law School and as a visiting professor at the Section Française of the Ain Shams University Faculty of Law in Egypt.
 In 2020-2021, Professor Helal was also a Visiting Associate Professor of Law and John Harvey Gregory Lecturer on World Organization at Harvard Law School.